haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 ### Write code that is easy to test

-Test is not a way to find bug, test is a way for us to make sure what we code is actually what we think/expect.
+Test is not a way to find bug, but to make sure what we code is actually what we think/expect.

 Best case is test with real dependencies (real servives, real Redis, real MySQL, real Kafka, ...).
 But it's not easy way to setup yourself.